codingvivi/42_libft/README.md

 -   `make clean`: Removes the object files.
 -   `make fclean`: Removes the object files and the `libft.a` library file.
 -   `make re`: Re-compiles the library from scratch.
--   `make test`: Compiles and runs the tests.
+-   `make bonus: A legacy rule to check against older external testers who still use bonus for the linked lists.

 ## Resources
 ### References